jdunkerley/jdunkerley/enso-preppin-data-2023/post.md

 Finally, the last task is aggregating the results to produce the three new tables.
 The `aggregate` function allows us to do this.
 It takes a vector of `Aggregate_Column` to create the summarised tables.
 These columns are either group bys or aggregate calculations.
 For example, `operator8.aggregate [Group_By "Bank", Group_By "Day of Week", Group_By "Type of Transaction", Sum "Value" "Value"]`.

-The final workflow looks like:
+The final workflow is shown below:

 ![Completed Week 1](./week1_completed.png)